New tenant checklist

 - Photos are a great way to record the condition of the property when you first move in.
-Take pictures (that are date stamped) of the property, especially areas that are damaged or unclean.
-Keep these in case the landlord objects to returning your bond at the end of your tenancy.
+Take date-stamped photos of the property, especially areas that are damaged or unclean.
+Keep these photos in case the landlord objects to returning your bond at the end of your tenancy.

-- Keep a copy of your lease, condition report, rent receipts, Rental Bond Number and copies of letters/emails you send or receive in a designated ‘tenancy’ file folder and put it somewhere you can easily find it later.
+- Keep a copy of your lease, condition report, rent receipts, Rental Bond Number and copies of letters/emails you send or receive in a safe place where you can easily find it later.

 - Comply with the terms of your lease.
 In particular, never make any alterations, keep a pet or let other people move in without asking the landlord or agent for permission first.

 - Keep a diary of your dealings with the landlord or agent – record all the times and dates of conversations, who you spoke to and what they agreed to do.
 If repairs are needed, put your request in writing to the landlord or agent and keep a copy.
-This type of evidence is very helpful if a dispute arises which ends up in the NSW Civil and Administrative Tribunal.
+This type of evidence is very helpful if a dispute arises that ends up in the NSW Civil and Administrative Tribunal (NCAT).

 - Consider taking out home contents insurance.
 It will cover your belongings in case of theft, fires and natural disasters.
 The landlord's building insurance, if they have it, will not cover your things.

-- If the property has a pool or garden be clear about what the landlord or agent expects you to do to maintain it.
+- If the property has a pool or garden, be clear about what the landlord or agent expects you to do to maintain them.

 - If you are happy in the place and your lease ends, consider asking for the lease to be renewed for another fixed term.
-This will remove the worry about being unexpectedly asked to leave, and helps to lock in the rent for the next period of time.
+This will remove the worry about being unexpectedly asked to leave and can help to lock in the rent for the next period of time.

 Go to the Fair Trading website or call 13 32 20 for more information about your renting rights and responsibilities.